priyaraj7/guruprasad/README.md

 Create a `.env` file and enter your api-key.
 You can refer `.env-example` file.

-Using this command, restore the Postgres Database
+Next restore the Postgres Database

 ```bash
 psql postgres -f db.sql
 ```

-Open another terminal then cd into the client, install dependencies and start the server
+Open another terminal then cd into the client, install dependencies

 ```bash
 cd client